Brian-Pho/RVST598_Speech-Emotion-Recognition/Progress Timeline.md

 - Apply heatmaps to CNN + LSTM
 - Use wavelet transform to deal with variable-length time signals
 - More emotions
+- Try binary relevance approach (each label is its own binary classifier)

 ### External Improvements